wasp-ed/moduler/modul4.en.md

 The observer prepares to summarize in 3 minutes the discussion as a whole based on the following aspects:

-- How did the discussion flow?
+- What topics or issues are covered in the discussion?
-- Were there any thresholds in the discussion and if so, what were they?
+- Are challenges identified in the discussion, and if so, which ones?
 - What particularly interesting posts are noted?

 **4\.
 Summarize the discussion in group (6 x 3 minutes)**

 The Chairperson allows each participant to reproduce their summary for one minute each and finally gives the observer the last 3 minutes to reproduce their summary.

+The aim of the summary work is to collaboratively identify valuable lessons and key insights that can be leveraged to strengthen and enhance future efforts.

 ## Practical exercise film 2